Get 80% off your plan for your first 6 months.*

 Payroll options for small business

-• Pen and paper or spreadsheets: Suits businesses with just a handful of employees.
-However, HMRC requires specific formats for reporting, so you may need additional tools.
+• Pen and paper or spreadsheets.
+Suits businesses with just a handful of employees.
+However, HMRC requires specific formats for reporting, so you may need additional tools for submissions.

-• DIY payroll software: Calculates pay and deductions automatically and fills out tax forms.
-You'll still need to make the actual payments yourself, but the admin is much simpler.
+• DIY payroll software.
+Calculates pay and deductions automatically and fills out tax forms.
+You still need to make the actual payments yourself, but the admin is much simpler.
+Learn more about how to run payroll yourself.

-• Accountants and bookkeepers: Handle payroll alongside your other financial tasks.
-Many offer payroll services.
-Check out the Xero advisor directory to find one.
+• Accountants and bookkeepers.
+Handle payroll alongside your other financial tasks.
+Many offer payroll as part of a broader service package.
+Check out the Xero advisor directory to find one near you.

 How to choose the right payroll solution

 The right payroll solution depends on your business size, complexity, and how much time you want to spend on admin.
-Here's how to match your situation to the best option:
+Matching your situation to the right option helps you avoid overpaying or outgrowing your setup.

 Choose DIY payroll software if: